 Following is a list of little-known facts and trivia about the show and its cast members.

 - Justin Fichelson was voted “Most Likely to Become a Millionaire” in high school.

-- Andrew Greenwell was named one of the “Top 30 Realtors in America Under 30” by Realtor Magazine
+- Realtor Magazine named Andrew Greenwell one of the “Top 30 Realtors in America Under 30.”

 Questions and Comments

-If you have any questions, comments or feedback about the Million Dollar Listing San Francisco series, please let us know.
+Please let us know if you have any questions, comments, or feedback about the Million Dollar Listing San Francisco series.